-SC2A gages are located along the Option 2 road alignment, which crosses the southern branch of Sadie Creek.
+SC2A gages are located along the dismissed upper option route (Option 2) road alignment, which crosses the southern branch of Sadie Creek.
 Along this alignment are depressions and areas susceptible to ponding during flooding events.
 Upstream of SC2A, the channel splits into a network of ponds and connecting channels, some of which are likely ephemeral.